 Matty Healy of The 1975 is a journalist’s dream – he’s quote gold, spouting out lengthy, well thought-out sentences on anything you’d dare to put to him.
 That’s not why we’ve had the lad on our cover so many times, but it’s a great added bonus on top of their bloody brilliant music.

-From popping over the New York to meet him on tour ahead of the release of game-changing second album ‘I Like It When You Sleep…’ to our recent jaunt to a swanky Hollywood mansion in the midst of the recording sessions for the finally nearly here ‘A Brief Inquiry Into Online Relationships’, NME have caught up with Healy and his bandmates a bunch of times over the last two years.
+From popping over the New York to meet him on tour ahead of the release of game-changing second album ‘I Like It When You Sleep…’ a jaunt to a swanky Hollywood mansion in the midst of the recording sessions ‘A Brief Inquiry Into Online Relationships’, and now in the middle of a global pandemic, NME have caught up with Healy and his bandmates a bunch of times over the last two years.

 Below, we’ve rounded up every single NME cover feature with The 1975, for your perusal.
 Dig in, and get to know the band of a generation that little bit better.